 A lesson plan from Scholastic.
 See also Fiction Elements in Hatchet and Study Guide for Hatchet.
 For Information Gary Paulson, go to his Home Page.

 An extensive unit from Yale-New Haven Teachers Institute.
 See also Acronyms - Characters in The Hobbit for another lesson plan and The Tolkien Society for information about Tolkien.

-A unit plan for this book by Louis Sachar.
+A Teacher's Guide from Scholastic for this book by Louis Sachar.
 See also Holes, Holes Lesson Plans from Disney, and Holes by Louis Sachar - Teacher Pages for other lesson pans and resources.

 on Mango Street